JuliaGPU/GPUArrays.jl/README.md

 Checkout the examples, to see how this can be used to emit specialized code while not loosing flexibility:
 [unrolling](https://github.com/JuliaGPU/GPUArrays.jl/blob/master/examples/juliaset.jl),
 [vector loads/stores](https://github.com/JuliaGPU/GPUArrays.jl/blob/master/examples/vectorload.jl)
+In theory, we could go as far as to introspect user defined callbacks (we can get the complete AST), count operations and estimate register usage and use those numbers to optimize our kernels!

 Another of Julia's cool packages is [ReverseDiff](https://github.com/JuliaDiff/ReverseDiff.jl).
 It heavily relies on Julia's strength to specialize generic code and dispatching to a different implementations depending on the Array type.
 Making this work with GPUArrays will be a bit more involved, but the first [prototype](https://github.com/JuliaGPU/GPUArrays.jl/blob/master/examples/logreg.jl) looks already promising!
+There is also [ReverseDiffSource](https://github.com/JuliaDiff/ReverseDiffSource.jl), which should already work for non allocating functions!

 #### Main type: